By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 Foam can reduce lubrication efficiency and cause cavitation in pumps.

-They are common in hydraulic fluids, gear oils, and engine lubricants where high-speed agitation occurs.
+Foam inhibitors reduce surface tension, allowing bubbles to collapse quickly.
+They're common in hydraulic fluids, gear oils, and engine lubricants where high-speed agitation occurs.

 Importance of Lubricant Additives